hyperlexus/change-license-fc/README.md

 # change-license-fc
-provide it with an rkp and you can change the fc assigned to it
+provide it with an rkp and you can change the fc assigned to it **!!WARNING!!
+THE TOOL DOES NOT CHECK IF THE FC EXISTS!
+THAT IS YOUR RESPONSIBILITY**

 top section is a converter between fc and pid\
 bottom section is a tool to check if an fc is taken